-Most evergreen shrubs are low maintenance and easy to grow which is why they are so popular.
-Some shrubs are totally evergreen but others such as the Hypericum may vary depending on growing conditions and be deciduous in colder areas.
+Most evergreen shrubs are low maintenance and easy to grow, which is why they are so popular.
+This group of shrubs can be totally evergreen but others, such as the Hypericum, may vary depending on growing conditions and be deciduous in colder areas.